 Jo Malone Oud & Bergamot Cologne Intense

 Juxtaposition is the name of the game with this cologne.
-Citrus notes of Amalfi lemon and orange rival woody tones of cedar and oud—it all unites to form a clean, masculine fragrance.
+Citrus notes of Amalfi Coast-inspired lemon and orange rival woody tones of cedar and oud—it all unites to form a clean, masculine fragrance.
 Since oud can be polarizing, this balanced blend is a good choice for those who want to experiment with the ingredient.
 It layers very well with lighter scents, so you can customize it to your liking.
 No matter how you wear it—alone or mixed—it will last a long time on the skin and is a great scent to take you from your office to a night out on the town.

 Prada Luna Rossa Ocean Eau de Toilette

 Aptly named, this aquatic cologne is a breath of fresh air.
 Fusing clean bergamot with sensual vetiver and a touch of elegance via iris, this classy blend is great for everyday wear.
 The light scent isn't too overpowering, so it works well for those who don't want a strong scent.
 It's also great for layering with other colognes if you want to experiment.
-It lasts a few hours on the skin, so you can expect to smell this in the morning and at the end of your day.
+It lasts for hours on the skin, so you can expect to smell this in the morning and at the end of your day.

 Gucci The Alchemist's Garden, The Last Day of Summer